Benunc/better-click-to-tweet/readme.txt

 == Description ==

-= The Best Click To Tweet Plugin on the Market, FREE! =
+= The most popular Click To Tweet Plugin for WordPress, for good reason. =

 This plugin allows you to easily create tweetable content for your readers.
 Using a simple shortcode, your selected text is highlighted and made tweetable.